![]() |

-Our Mission: Grounded in Jewish values, the Temple Isaiah Welcoming the Stranger (WTS) Team works to welcome immigrants and refugees to the United States and support them as they transition to life in their new home.
+Our Mission: Grounded in Jewish values, the Temple Isaiah Welcoming the Stranger (WTS) team works to welcome immigrants and refugees to the United States and support them as they transition to life in their new home.

-How We Do Our Work: Collaborating with resettlement agencies and Jewish and interfaith organizations, WTS supports immigrant and refugee individuals or families throughout their resettlement.
+How We Do Our Work: Collaborating with resettlement agencies and Jewish and interfaith organizations, WTS supports immigrants and refugee individuals or families throughout their resettlement.
 This work involves direct service volunteer activities and financial assistance.
-Our efforts are supplemented by financial contributions to Temple Isaiah’s Welcoming the Stranger Fund.
+Our efforts are supplemented by financial contributions to Temple Isaiah's Welcoming the Stranger Fund.

 Frequently Asked Questions

-Click on the question you're most interested in, or scroll down to read them all!
+Click on the question you're most interested in, or scroll down to read them all.

 WTS is a volunteer lay-led group dedicated to supporting a refugee family or individual throughout their resettlement experience.